Radio 1's Weekend Breakfast Show

 Radio 1's Weekend Breakfast Show is a radio show that is broadcast on BBC Radio 1 on weekends.
-It is currently hosted by Adele Roberts, who took over since January 2021.
+It's currently hosted by James Cusack from MediaCity in Salford.

 Weekend Breakfast was an extension of Radio 1 Breakfast which, before June 2018, aired on weekdays from 6:30 to 10am, while the weekend show aired on Saturdays and Sundays.
-In June 2018 Radio 1 decided to incorporate the Friday breakfast show into the station's weekend schedule, using the weekend presenters.
+In June 2018, Radio 1 decided to incorporate the Friday breakfast show into the station's weekend schedule, using the weekend presenters.
 In November 2020, the BBC announced changes to the Radio 1 schedules, meaning Matt Edmondson and Mollie King would move from weekend breakfast to weekend afternoons to replace Dev, who left the station in December 2020, and that the weekend breakfast show would only be broadcast on weekends.
-As of January 2021, they started airing on Fridays as Greg James now does five days a week.
+As of January 2021, they started airing on Fridays as well.

 History

-Weekend breakfast programming on Radio 1 had originally been a continuation of Junior Choice with Ed Stewart and later Tony Blackburn which had been broadcast on the BBC Light Programme (originally as Children's Favourites) since 1954.
-This ended in September 1984 when a new weekend breakfast show, minus the children's requests, was launched with Peter Powell being the first presenter followed by, among others, Mark Goodier, Sybil Ruscoe, Bruno Brookes and Liz Kershaw together, Gary Davies, Kevin Greening, Clive Warren and Dave Pearce.
-In the late 1990s and early 2000s, the weekend breakfast show was split into two different shows by two different DJs until on 20 September 2003, the separate weekend breakfast shows were merged.
+Weekend breakfast programming on Radio 1 was originally a continuation of Junior Choice, which had been broadcast on the BBC Light Programme (originally as Children's Favourites) since 1954.
+However, by the early 1980s this was seen as old fashioned and the Junior Choice title was dropped in the early months of 1982, with the programme renamed as Tony Blackburn's Saturday/Sunday Show.
+Children's requests were finally dropped in October 1984 when a new weekend breakfast show was launched.
+Peter Powell was the first presenter and he was followed by, among others, Mark Goodier, Sybil Ruscoe, Bruno Brookes, Liz Kershaw, Gary Davies, Kevin Greening, Clive Warren, and Dave Pearce.
+In the late 1990s and early 2000s, the weekend breakfast show was split into two different shows until on 20 September 2003, they were merged.